eclipse-openj9/openj9-docs/docs/xxusecontainersupport.md

 When using container technology, applications are typically run on their own and do not need to compete for memory.
 The OpenJ9 VM detects when it is running inside a container that imposes a memory limit, and adjusts the maximum Java heap size appropriately.

-The following table shows the values that are used when `-XX:+UserContainerSupport` is set:
+The following table shows the values that are used when `-XX:+UseContainerSupport` is set:

 | Container memory limit *&lt;size&gt;* | Maximum Java heap size  |
 |---------------------------------------|-------------------------|